boostorg/leaf/doc/whitepaper.md

 * Was the file opened successfully but the attempt to read it failed?
 * Was there a parsing error after the file was successfully read?

 But these are also booleans.
 And again, this may be sufficient, but probably not.
 Reasonably, we need to respond differently depending on whether the call to `open()` resulted in `ENOENT` vs. `EACCESS` -- and if we got `EEXIST`, that would be a logic error.
-Therefore, most likely we need to know the relevant `errno`.
+Therefore, a simple boolean is not enough; we need to know the relevant `errno`.

 Secondly, if the file failed to open, we need to know the `pathname` passed to `open()`, in case it happens to be incorrect.
 But what if it is correct and yet `open()` failed?
 Right, we probably need to know the `flags` argument passed to `open()` as well.

 Similar reasoning applies to the reading step, except there is an additional complication: in the function that reads the file we use the `int` handle to identify the file, and therefore we don't have access to the `pathname` to report in case the call to [`read()`](http://man7.org/linux/man-pages/man2/read.2.html) fails.
 And if the failure is detected in the parsing step, the file may be closed already, so we may not even have the handle available.

 Is it important to know the name of the file which we failed to read or parse?
 It sure is.
-What got us on the error-handling path (*error-neutral* functions passing the failure to their caller, until an *error-handling* scope is reached) may be a failure to read or parse the file, but once we reach a scope where the `pathname` is available, we should be able to report it in addition to the initial error information.
+What got us on the error-handling path (*error-neutral* functions forwarding the failure to their caller, until an *error-handling* scope is reached) may be a failure to read or parse the file, but once we reach a scope where the `pathname` is available, we should be able to report it in addition to the initial error information.

 ## 4. Handling of error information